HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Package required but not available: ‘MsCoreUtils’

-    Packages suggested but not available for checking:
-      'HDF5Array', 'vsn', 'imputeLCMD'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Unexported objects imported by ':::' calls:
+      ‘BiocGenerics:::replaceSlots’
+      ‘MultiAssayExperiment:::.sampleMapFromData’
+      See the note in ?`:::` about the use of this operator.
     ```

 # r2dRue